joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/the-event-flow.md

 </div>

 If a user clicks on `Child1 Node`, Flash Player or AIR dispatches an event object into the event flow.
-As the following image shows, the object’s journey starts at `Stage`, moves down to `Parent Node`, then moves to `Child1 Node`, and then “bubbles” back up to `Stage`, moving through `Parent Node` again on its journey back to `Stage`.
+As the following image shows, the object's journey starts at `Stage`, moves down to `Parent Node`, then moves to `Child1 Node`, and then "bubbles" back up to `Stage`, moving through `Parent Node` again on its journey back to `Stage`.

 <div xmlns:fn="http://www.w3.org/2005/xpath-functions"